GSA/digitalgov.gov/content/news/2021/03/2021-03-02-security-is-everyones-job-delivering-secure-usable-login-for-government.md

 ---

 Creating easy-to-use online products and services is not something you read much about when referring to the government.
-In this blog post, I'll share how the cross-functional teams on [login.gov](https://login.gov) designs and delivers human-centered experience to create a modern, secure, and impactful login service for the public.
+In this blog post, I'll share how the cross-functional teams on [Login.gov](https://login.gov) designs and delivers human-centered experience to create a modern, secure, and impactful login service for the public.

-## What is login.gov?
+## What is Login.gov?

 {{< img-right src="login-lock-graphic" >}}

-Trusted by government agencies, login.gov is a shared service used by the public.
+Trusted by government agencies, Login.gov is a shared service used by the public.
 Our program's mission is to simplify secure access to online government services for the public, and reduce costs for agencies and taxpayers.
-With one login.gov account, the sign-in process is streamlined; the need to remember different passwords for each agency is eliminated.
+With one Login.gov account, the sign-in process is streamlined; the need to remember different passwords for each agency is eliminated.

 ### Security experience